Bettercallleo819/The-Missing-Semester-of-CS-Education/README.md

-# The-Missing-Semester-of-Your-CS
+# The-Missing-Semester-of-CS-Education
-My notes and code of the mit course &lt;The Missing Semester of Your CS>
+My notes and code of the mit course &lt;The-Missing-Semester-of-CS-Education>